Vashon Grown Is Better

 The goals of VIGA's CRAFT program are to:

-• Give a broader experience to beginning farmers than they can receive on their farm alone
+• Give a broader experience to beginning farmers than they can receive on their farm aloneconnect and sustain connection between farmers and producers on the island

 • Increase the knowledge and skill base in sustainable agriculture